pr0vitamin/f1sweepstake/README.md

 ### Creating an Admin User

-1. Sign up for an account at `/auth/signup`
+1. Sign up for an account using your email.
 2. Run this SQL in the Supabase SQL Editor to make yourself an admin:

 ```sql